 Q. Why do I need a payroll agency?

-A. It is an offence to avoid or allow your PA to avoid paying tax and national insurance.
-The Tax Office (HMRC) will hold you responsible as an employer for deducting your employee(s) tax and national insurance contributions.
-You must then pay this to the tax office.
-We will give you the money to find a professional payroll company to do this for you.
+A. Your PA must pay tax and national insurance.
+HMRC will hold you responsible as an employer for deducting your employee(s) tax and national insurance contributions.
+You must then pay this to HMRC.
+We can assist you to find a professional payroll company to do this on your behalf.

 Q. How do I know if my PA needs to pay tax?